News published September 2023

 -

-An interactive heritage trail highlighting Stoke-on-Trent’s rich history is being developed in the city.
+An interactive heritage trail which highlights Stoke-on-Trent’s rich history is being officially launched this weekend - during a huge celebration of the city’s Centenary.

 -